suchangv/route-interceptor/readme.md

   _location.replace("https://www.google.com");
   ```

-  It will register a object \_location into window, and transform all your code location to \_location, only support intercept location.href and location.replace
+  It will register a object \_location into window, and transform all your code location.href to \_location.href location.replace to \_location.replace, only support intercept location.href and location.replace, don't transform other location property.

   > Can't support esbuild-loader, because esbuild transform api don't support plugin.